hpc/charliecloud/doc/ch-convert_desc.rst

     Print help and exit.

   :code:`-i`, :code:`--in-fmt FMT`
     Input image format is :code:`FMT`.
 If omitted, inferred as described below.

+  :code:`-n`, :code:`--dry-run`
+    Don't read the input or write the output.
+Useful for testing format and filename inference.

   :code:`--no-clobber`
     Error if :code:`OUT` already exists, rather than replacing it.